mdoyle-eintech-demo/eintech-people/Readme.md

 * People.cs simple functions to access the data.

 #### api - a RESTful api for accessing people
-This uses the people-lib to provide access to the people databse over http.
+This uses the people-lib to provide access to the people database over http.
 Controller\PeopleController.cs - implments the API

 #### web - an Angular UI that uses the API to Create, Read and Delete names in the people database.